dirkelko/workoutODataV4/README.md

 ## Run the examples

+- Install the SAP CDS Development kit with `npm i -g @sap/cds-dk`
-- Open a new terminal in the main workouts folder, run `npm install` and then `cds watch`
+- Open a new terminal in the main workoutODataV4 folder, run `npm install` and then `cds watch`
 - (in VS Code simply choose _**Terminal** > Run Task > cds watch_)
 - open [http://localhost:4004/](http://localhost:4004/)
 - the Vue, UI5 and Fiori elements apps, and the built versions (.../dist) of the React apps can be opened directly.